hphuocthanh/portfolio-template/README.md

 ## Reflection

-This was a short project in an attempt to make a portfolio using custom CSS properties.
+This was a short project in an attempt to make a portfolio using custom CSS properties, CSS Grid and Flexbox.

 I coded along with the tutorial of Kevin Powel (find him on [his website](https://www.kevinpowell.co/)).
 I added several modifications like 'My Interests' section, added several pages for work projects and modified the CSS to my liking.